Chang-Yu-Chang/ecoprospector/docs/source/content/mapping_file.rst

     :type: integer
     :default: ``NA``

     Number of species in the migrant community.
-If NA, the migrant community is sample from a regional pool where the species abundance follows power-law distribution.
-If set into an integer, ``n_migration`` cells will be equally allocated to ``s_migrations`` species.
+If ``NA`` (as default), the migrant community is sampled from a regional pool where the species abundance follows power-law distribution.
+If set into an integer, ``n_migration`` cells will be equally allocated to ``s_migrations`` species from the pool to build the migrant community.

 .. confval:: coalescence